Brotpilot-921/netbox-installer-debian/README.md

 - detect re-runs
 - asks user how to configure specific things like users and passwords
 - look really good
+- can detect when the user types in multiple netbox domains

 ## Table of Contents